angryelectron/xbmq-js/README.md

 ====================
 `xbmq` is a NodeJs XBee-to-MQTT gateway.
-It allows two-way communication with XBee networks through MQTT messages and aims to do as little processing as possible, allowing it to run reliably and on low-power devices like OpenWrt.
+It allows two-way communication with XBee networks through MQTT messages and aims to do as little processing as possible, allowing it to run reliably and on low-power / embedded devices.

 Quick Start
 ------------